smurfix/DaBroker/README.rst

 objects are expected to supply old field contents for verification that they do not update stale values.
 Serial numbers on objects might be supported in a future version.

+Access control
+##############

+None.

+However, you can tell the DaBroker server to only export a single root object with an "auth" method, which clients need to call with correct parameters in order to get at the actual data.

+While the stream of broadcast messages does contain details of obsolete objects, actual object references contain a hash value which is required for direct access.

 Source, Documentation, etc.
 ###########################